-This article will be published in the April 2020 issue of Door Security + Safety
+This article was published in the April 2020 issue of DDoor Security + Safety

 In recent years, the increased enforcement of annual fire door assembly inspections has brought new focus to the condition of existing fire doors.
 Many questions have resulted – some of which have not been specifically answered by the codes and standards.
 In the absence of prescriptive code language, the interpretations are left up to the Authority Having Jurisdiction (AHJ), and this sometimes leads to inconsistent enforcement.

-A change has been approved for the 2021 edition of NFPA 101 – Life Safety Code, which will help to clarify an issue that has been a source of confusion.
+A change was made to the 2021 edition of NFPA 101 – Life Safety Code, which will help to clarify an issue that has been a source of confusion.
 The question: If a labeled fire door is installed in a location where a fire door is not required, must the assembly be maintained and inspected according to the requirements of NFPA 80 – Standard for Fire Doors and Other Opening Protectives?

 It’s quite common for labeled fire doors to be found where they are not mandated by code.
 For example, the door may have been moved from its original location, or a wall that was once fire-resistance-rated may no longer require that level of protection due to the addition of an automatic sprinkler system.
 If a door assembly must be maintained and inspected per NFPA 80 just because the door has a label on it, this could result in expensive and unnecessary work which has no impact on life safety.
 What is the point of having a code-compliant fire door assembly in a wall that will provide little resistance to the spread of fire?

 Intent of NFPA 101